 The Board proposed the following motions, which were approved unanimously:

-1. Delete by-law 2.2, which states "This Round Table is a private association and membership
+1. Delete by-law 2.2, which states "This Round Table is a private association and membership shall

-shall be by invitation."
+be by invitation."

-2. Amend by-law 3.2 to read "Dues are $20 per year for individual members and $25 per year
+2. Amend by-law 3.2 to read "Dues are $20 per year for individual members and $25 per year for

 3. Postpone board elections for the 2012 - 2013 season to the September 2012 meeting.

 Tonight's speaker was Patrick Doyle, who spoke on "Artists of the Civil War."
-He
+He commenced

-and sent their reports and sketches back for publication.
+sent their reports and sketches back for publication.
 Some of the more famous artists included

 Alfred and William Waud, Edwin Forbes, Thomas Nast, and Frank Vizetelly.
 Many also turned